 In September 2015, all 193 Member States of the United Nations adopted a plan for achieving a better future for all–laying out a path over the next 15 years to end extreme poverty, fight inequality and injustice, and protect our planet.
 At the heart of “Agenda 2030” are the Sustainable Development Goals (SDGs) which clearly define the world we want applying to all nations and leaving no one behind.
 The new global goals result from a process that has been more inclusive ever with Governments involving business, civil society and citizens from the outset.
 We are all in agreement on where the world needs to go.
 Successful implementation will require all players to champion this agenda.

 Through human rights education you can empower yourself and others to develop the skills and attitudes that promote equality, dignity and respect in your community, society and worldwide

 Pakistan Youth Assembly for Human Rights (YAHR) is a youth organization with the purpose to educate youth in human rights so they become valuable advocates for tolerance and peace.
 It was formed because it was realized that very little is being done to teach human rights to young people in Pakistan.
 In support of the United Nations Decade for Human Rights Education, this youth organization is working on a human rights campaign to bring the Universal Declaration of Human Rights to youth through essay and art contests and by providing materials for students and teaching guides for schools.

-Youth Assembly for Human Rights (YAHR) is working together with Ministry of Youth Affairs, National Peace & Justice Council (NPJC) Government of Pakistan, Provincial Disaster Management Authority (PDMA) Government of Sindh, The UN Refugee Agency (UNHCR) United Nations Global Compact and International Human Rights Observer (IHRO) and other hundred of civil society organizations, schools and youth groups for the promotion of human rights education in the country.
+Youth Assembly for Human Rights (YAHR) is working together with National Peace & Justice Council (NPJC) Government of Pakistan, Provincial Disaster Management Authority (PDMA) Government of Sindh, United Nations Global Compact and International Human Rights Observer (IHRO) and other hundred of civil society organizations, schools and youth groups for the promotion of human rights education in the country.